isomerpages/mlaw-corp/news/legal-industry-newsletters/_posts/2014-09-30-new-chapter-on-family-justice.md

 ---
-layout: post
-title: Note by Senior Minister of State for Law, Indranee Rajah S.C., on a New Chapter in Family Justice
+title: 'Note by Senior Minister of State for Law, Indranee Rajah S.C., on a New Chapter in Family Justice'
 permalink: /news/legal-industry-newsletter/new-chapter-on-family-justice/
-breadcrumb: Note by Senior Minister of State for Law, Indranee Rajah S.C., on a New Chapter in Family Justice
+breadcrumb: 'Note by Senior Minister of State for Law, Indranee Rajah S.C., on a New Chapter in Family Justice'
-collection_name: news

 ---

 <style>
   .image {width: 200px;}